vinc/moros/doc/devices.md

 [580.327629] RTC 2025-01-01 00:00:00 +0000
 ```

+## Console Device

+Reading `/dev/console` with a 4 bytes buffer will return a character from the
+keyboard or the serial interface.
+Reading with a larger buffer will return a
+complete line.

 ## Network Devices

 Opening `/dev/net/tcp` or `/dev/net/udp` with the `OPEN` syscall and the device